Rivoli Beaubourg cinema bombing

 The next day, some 6,000 demonstrators including political and cinema elite marched around the cinema and a Jewish memorial near the Hôtel de Ville protesting against the attack.
 President François Mitterrand also condemned the attack.

 Police said both far-right and far-left groups were the main suspects.
 Two neo-Nazi groups reportedly claimed responsibility but police found it uncredible.
+The Lebanese group Islamic Jihad Organization and the French far-left group Action Directe also claimed responsibility.
 Nobody was ever convicted of the attack.

-Fabrice Nicolino, who was wounded in the blast, would again fall victim to a terror attack in Paris 30 years later in the Charlie Hebdo shooting, in which he was critically injured at a leg.
+Fabrice Nicolino, who was wounded in the blast, would again fall victim to a terror attack in Paris 30 years later in the Charlie Hebdo shooting, in which he was critically injured in the leg.